worldmaking/datt3074/index.md

 [Class Recording](#class-recordings)

+- Looking forward:
+  - Next year I will teach DATT4074, Synthesis Workshop, as a "part II" of this course, where we can cover some more in-depth algorithms and spend more time developing final projects
+  - Other related courses you can consider include DATT4071, DATT3070/4070, and EECS4441.
+  - Do you want to do things like this in the Alice Lab?

 **[Attendance check](https://eclass.yorku.ca/mod/attendance/manage.php?id=3730784)**

-- Longer-term projects -- do you want to do things in the Alice Lab?

 **Today: final in-class sprint developing your projects!**

+...and covering any material that we haven't gone as deep into yet that would be useful for any of your specific projects!

 [Back to top](#top)